 5. Tea at Majapahit

 If you want to visit some of the historical landmarks of Surabaya you should definitely visit the Majapahit Hotel.
 The hotel is located in a grand colonial mansion, surrounded by manicured lawns.
 The mansion dates back to 1910 and still retains its classic atmosphere with polished floors and marble bathrooms.
 The best time to visit the Majapahit Hotel is in the afternoon for high tea and sandwiches.
-The hotel serves tea from 12-6.
+The hotel serves tea from 2-6 pm.
+If you come in a large group, you might need to reserve your spot one day before.

 6. Taman Bungkul